Guraspinho/BoGPay/readme.md

 ````

 ## Order request
 To place an order request, businesses must send payment details, technical specifications, and the amount to be paid to the online payment server.
 If the process is successful, the customer should be redirected to the online payment page at the redirect address returned to the _link parameter to complete the payment.
-You do not need to pass ``Content-Type`` or ``Authorization`` header since they are already set by itself

 ````js
 try